-Anyone who subscribes to an Internet service provider can create one or more email addresses.
-At first glance, it is not necessary to use an external service for sending and receiving emails, since your ISP is responsible for forwarding your messages.
-However, we strongly advise you use another provider for the following reasons:
+Anyone who subscribes to an Internet service provider, or an ISP, can create one or more email addresses.
+At first glance, you might conclude it is not necessary to use an external service for sending and receiving emails, since your ISP is responsible for forwarding your messages.
+However, we strongly advise that you use another provider for several reasons.

-When you are travelling on business or simply on holiday, you retain the ability to view your e-mail at any time via a website.
-However the ergonomics of their websites is often much lower than that of providers like Hotmail or Yahoo.
+When you are travelling on business or for vacation, you retain the ability to view your email at any time via a website.
+However ISP websites are often much less user-friendly than that of dedicated email services, like Google.

-In case of temporary unavailability of the mail servers of your ISP for x reasons, you are able to send and receive mails with your second email address.
+In case of temporary unavailability of the mail servers of your ISP for any given reason, you will be able to send and receive mails with your second email address.

-Finally, the functionality offered by ISPs is often less and less powerful than that of mailing services.
+Finally, the functionality offered by ISPs is often less powerful than that of email services.

 Introduction to Gmail

 Like its competitors, Google offers a service for receiving/sending emails called Gmail (Google Mail).
-This is a webmail, ie an email account which can be found with a simple Web browser.
+This is a webmail, i.e. an email account that can be accessed using a simple Web browser.
 Gmail offers several advantages, including a storage capacity exceeding 6.5 GB, management by email discussion, a labeling system to classify and retrieve emails quickly, an integrated search engine, antivirus protection of emails sent and received, and more.